Yamuna reaches Taj Mahal raising concerns about damage to 17th-century monument

 “It’s one thing to see Yamuna get to the Old Delhi Fort... but seeing it reach the Taj Mahal is... a whole diff level of scary.
 As they say, the river never forgets,” tweeted journalist Vidya Krishnan.

-The swelling of the Yamuna due to torrential rains in northern India have led to thousands being evacuated in Delhi.
+The swelling of the Yamuna due to torrential rains caused by worsening climate crisis in northern India have led to thousands being evacuated in Delhi.

 At least 100 people have died after heavy rains.